 Being a lawyer is tough.
 Being a medical malpractice lawyer can be daunting.
 You need to know the rules of civil procedure.
 You need to know the law–not just laws specific to medical malpractice, but laws that govern torts, liens, insurance, evidence, privilege, and potentially even bankruptcy.
-You must be able to advocate on paper and you need to know your way around a courtroom.
+Being able to advocate on paper is a must and you need to know your way around a courtroom.
 You need to be able to handle clients.
 You need to be able to handle experts.
-You need to understand strategy.
+Understanding strategy is a must.
 Beyond that, to be an effective medical malpractice lawyer, you must understand applicable medicine.

 Whether you are new to medical malpractice law or have been practicing for decades, you’ve likely searched for tips or tools designed to make you a better lawyer.
 There is an abundance of websites that offer practice tips, suggest tech gadgets, promote tech services, and try to be helpful.
 Here are the 5 tools that I think every medical malpractice lawyer should consider using.
 They are not essential tools, but ones I think are helpful.
 Please note, this is my opinion and the services below have not asked me to suggest them and I have no financial arrangements with them.

 TrialPad might be one of the most powerful apps that a medical malpractice lawyer can use on an iPad.
 The app provides an easy to learn the way of presenting information to a judge, jury, clients, or anyone for that matter.
 You can easily import exhibits and other documents from Dropbox, Box, Citrix ShareFile, and other systems.
 You can also transfer files from a computer by using iTunes and connecting your iPad to the computer with a USB cable.
 For us old Windows users, you can import a .zip file (under 1 GB), which lets you create folders and subfolders on your computer, and then maintain those folders when you import into TrialPad.